CodingApps/MemeMeV2/README.md

 ## Functions

-* Select iamge for adding text to and then save as meme.
+* Select image for adding text to and then save as meme.
 * Display memes as a TableView or CollectionView.
 * Also allow cameera to take picture for meme.
 <br>